Important dates and tips to help small businesses prepare for EOFY

-The use of intuitive accounting software and cloud storage like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz and myRent.co.nz – can help businesses save time.
+Utilizing intuitive accounting software and cloud storage services like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz can save businesses time.

-Smaller businesses, such as restaurants and retailers it is crucial to keep track of stock levels as the end of financial year draws near.
+Smaller companies, like retailers or restaurants It’s crucial to keep track of stock levels as the close of the financial year looms.

-A great reminder for small entrepreneurs is that a temporary boost in the asset write-off in an instant during COVID-19 from $500 to $5,000 – will be scaled back to $1,000 from 17 March 2021.
+A useful reminder for small entrepreneurs is that an increase in the write-off of assets in the moment during COVID-19, from $500 to $5,000 – will be increased back to $1,000 starting 17 March 2021.

-This change will affect a lot of small-scale companies.
+It’s a change that could affect a lot of small businesses.

 3 significant changes for 2021

-These are just a few of the important tax-related reforms which have occurred recently or are planned for 2021.
+Here are some additional important tax-related tax changes that took place recently or are planned for 2021.

-1. Remember that the minimum wage will increase by $1.10, taking it from $18.90 to $20 an hour as of 1 April 2021.
-This could potentially affect your financial records as well as superannuation payments.
+1. Don’t forget that the minimum wage will increase by $1.10 increasing it to $18.90 to $20 per hour from April 1 2021.
+This could potentially affect your financial records as well as superannuation benefits.

-2. A new 39% personal tax rate is set to apply on earnings of greater than $180,000.
-The new tax rate will be in effect beginning on April 1, 2021.
-Tachibana states that it is more likely to impact those who make a living by providing personal services instead of those who own investment accounts and are able to earn capital gains.
+2. A new 39% personal tax rate will be applied on income above $180,000.
+The new rate will apply beginning on April 1, 2021.
+Tachibana believes this is more likely to be a problem for those who earn income from providing personal services, rather than those who hold the shares and make capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that helps pay for the expenses that are incurred by injuries to employees, will remain at the present levels until 2022 to help businesses deal with the financial burdens of COVID-19.
-At the time of January 2021 the levy stood at $1.39 100 cents (1.39 percent).
+3. It is important to be aware of the ACC Earners’ levy, that covers the cost of injuries suffered by employees will remain at current levels until 2022 to help businesses cope the financial burdens of COVID-19.
+As at January 2021, the levy stood at $1.39 for every $100 (1.39%).

-Here are some advice and dates from experts which small-business owners might be able to remember to ensure their house is organized for tax season.
+Here are some information and dates from experts that small business owners might want to keep in mind while putting their home ready for tax time.

 1. Finalise your accounts

-• Monitor accounts that are due and outstanding transactions to gain a view of the entire year.
+• Monitor accounts that are due and outstanding transactions to get a view of the entire year.

-• You should list clients or suppliers who have been invoiced on or before 31 March or earlier, but who won’t be due until the end of April.
-Take these costs into consideration as 2020-21 expenses.
+• Include clients or suppliers that have invoiced you by 31 March or before, but who won’t be invoiced until April.
+You might want to consider treating these costs as 2020-21 expenses.

-• Consolidate your bank accounts and make sure they are in balance with the amounts from your bank statements.
+• Reconcile your bank accounts and verify that they are in line with the balances from your bank statements.

-• Create a profit and loss account to determine the amount of profits your company made annually.
+• Make a profit and loss statement in order to calculate the annual profits your business earned.

-• Check the information obtained during EOFY to review the current financial condition of your company.
+• Examine the data obtained during EOFY to review the current financial situation of your business.

-• Access to Inland Revenue documents, including PAYE tax obligations, as well as KiwiSaver obligation for workers.
+• Access Inland Revenue information, including PAYE tax responsibilities and any KiwiSaver obligation for workers.

-• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the rate dependent on their earnings and length of their tenure.
+• Change your employer’s superannuation tax (ESCT) rates*, with rates dependent on their earnings and length of employment.

-*For KiwiSaver companies, they must pay ESCT on compulsory contribution from employers of up to 3 per cent, but not on contributions taken from wage payments to employees.
+*For KiwiSaver businesses, they have to pay ESCT on contribution from employers of up to 3 per cent but not on contributions taken out of the wages of employees.

 5. Maximise your tax refunds

-• It is recommended to pay within 63 days after 31 March in order to claim the benefit of a deduction for expenses related to employees such as bonuses, holiday pay, or long-service leave.
+• Make sure to make payments within 63 days after 31 March in order to claim the benefit of a deduction for expenses related to employees like bonuses, holiday pay, or long-service leaves.

-• If your earnings are significantly higher than what you earned last year, you may want to consider an additional voluntary tax payment to make sure your tax payments are aligned with your earnings.
+• If your income is higher than last year, you may want to consider an additional voluntary tax payment to make sure your tax payments are aligned with your earnings.

-It is not common to get tax deductions for personal expenditure; it’s only your company expenses.
-But you might add unnecessary compliance charges when your accountant is required to split up what’s tax deductible and what’s not.
+There aren’t any tax deductions for personal expenses. it’s only your business expenses.
+However, you may add unnecessary compliance charges in the event that your accountant needs to split up what’s tax deductible and the rest of it.

 Certain tax deadlines for 2021 are crucial.

-• 1 March 2021 - GST return due and payment due at the end of January for those who file their GST returns every two months.
+• 1 March 2021 GST return due and payment due at the end of January for businesses filing every two months.

-• The deadline for filing is 31 March 2021 – 2020 tax return due for tax agents (with an effective extension of time).
+• 31 March 2021 2020 income tax return due for clients of tax agents (with an extension valid for the deadline).

 • 1.
-April, 2021 The new financial year starts with New Zealand.
+April, 2021 The new fiscal year begins on the island of New Zealand.

-• 7 May 2021 - final proviso tax instalment due for the 2020 financial year and the last opportunity to make voluntary provisional tax payments.
+• 7 May 2021 - final provisional tax instalment due for the financial year 2020 and the last opportunity to make voluntary provisional tax payments.

-NOTE: Some dates may be different from the official deadline, for example when the due date falls on a weekend or public holiday.
+Notice: Some dates may differ from the official deadline, for instance the due date falls on a holiday weekend or public holiday.

 Auckland Business Loans Services